-Dr. Terrance Kwame-Ross is an Associate Professor in the Education Department, Augsburg University.
+Dr. Terrance Kwame-Ross is the Chair and Associate Professor in the Education Department, Augsburg University.
 Terrance also holds a Visiting Faculty-Lecturer appointment, in the School of Social Work, Youth Development Leadership (YDL) Graduate Program, University of Minnesota.

 In addition, Dr. Kwame-Ross also served as Clinical Supervisor for My Home Inc., a community-based African-American Transition Institute in St. Paul, MN, where he supervised and led men’s parenting, anger, and domestic abuse programs and groups for 18 years for Black and Brown males and their families.

 - K-6 Methods: Social Studies/Thematics (EED 370), Augsburg University

 - Orientation to Education in an Educational Setting ( EDC 200; and EDC 522 ), Augsburg University

 - School and Society (EDC 490; and EDC 580), Augsburg University

 - Learning and Development in an Educational Setting (Ed Psych: EDC 310 and EDC 533), Augsburg University

 - Clinical Supervision: The Teacher Candidate Experience-Student Teaching, Augsburg University